 The primary goal of the Missouri RYLA Academy is to teach students how to develop leadership skills, as well as learn to develop a quality service project, following the Rotarian core values.
 We want to work with students who have hearts and minds focused on service.
 We want attendees who desire to be there, who will participate fully, and come home from the Academy ready to serve.

-Many clubs have a selection process.
 Some clubs choose to only have one student apply, someone might be chosen from a charter school, a Rotarian family or someone familiar with students from their local community engaged in Boy Scouts or a coach recommendation.
 Others have several students apply, perhaps those nominated by the local high school faculty.
 Many of these students go through an interview process with the local club as well.

 You are welcome to send as many participants as your club is financially able to sponsor.
 There is no grade point requirement, and no restrictions for Rotarian children or grandchildren.

-We ask that you take some time and thought as to the student your club selects and sends to participate.
+We ask that you take some time to assess the student(s) your club selects to participate.
 We have an outstanding program and space is limited in each session.
 Please adhere to important academy deadlines.

 Please contact me for any questions or comments.